Prepare For Your Experience

 Visitor Visa

 If you need a visitor visa to enter Canada, find out how to apply for one here.
-The processing time for a Canadian visitor visa application may take longer than you expect.
-In order to participate in ICG-EW, it is crucial that you apply with us as soon as possible, and then make your visitor visa application at once after you have received your ICG-EW Letter of Acceptance.
 Find out the current visitor visa processing times here.
 It will depend on the country of where you are applying from, not the country of your citizenship.

 Electronic Travel Authorization (eTA)